International AIDS Society

 The International AIDS Society (IAS) is the world's largest association of HIV/AIDS professionals, with 11,600 members from over 170 countries as of July 2020, including clinicians, people living with HIV, service providers, policy makers and others.
 It aims to reduce the global impact of AIDS through collective advocacy.
-Founded in 1988, IAS headquarters are located in Geneva, and its president since August 2022 is Sharon Lewin.
+Founded in 1988, IAS headquarters are located in Geneva, and its president since 2024 is Beatriz Grinsztejn.

 The IAS hosts the biennial International AIDS Conference, the IAS Conference on HIV Science, and the HIV Research for Prevention Conference.

 History

 The IAS is a non-profit organization founded in 1988, with a mandate to organize the International AIDS Conference.
 Initially, the IAS headquarters were in Stockholm, and Lars-Olof Kallings was the secretary general from 1988 until 2003.

 In 2004, the IAS restructured its organization, expanded the number of professional staff and moved the headquarters to Geneva.
 The move was intended to strengthen organizational links with other health NGOs and (United Nations) multilateral agencies.